Buick LeSabre: Seventh generation (1992–1999)

 The LeSabre's engine from 1992 to 1995 was the 3800 V6 (L27), which produced 170 hp and 225 lb·ft (305 N·m) The 3513 lb car got 18 mpg (13.1 L/100 km) in the city and 28 mpg (8.4 L/100 km) on the highway, which was slightly better than the 1991 model.
 The car accelerated to 60 mph in 8.9 seconds and could cover the quarter mile in 16.9 seconds at 80 mph.
 Top speed was electronically limited to 108 mph.

 This generation saw the installation of Gran Touring Suspension, which included an air compressor that would pressurize the rear Chapman struts to maintain a level overall ride height, along with a slightly lower 3.08:1 final drive ratio (as opposed to the standard 2.93:1).
 A badge was installed on the dashboard to the left of the steering column on all vehicles equipped.
 It was not available on vehicles equipped with Dynaride.

 The LeSabre was offered in two trim levels.
 The Custom trim level was the base level.
 The Limited was the premium trim level featuring alloy wheels, front hood ornament, and fold down access panels in the rear seat to access the trunk.
-The car had an 18-gallon fuel tank, antilock brakes, and a power radio antenna located in the rear passenger side quarter panel.
+The car had an 18-gallon fuel tank, anti-lock brakes, and a power radio antenna located in the rear passenger side quarter panel.
 Instrumentation included gas gauge, speedometer, and gear indicator.
 Optional instrumentation included a tachometer and temperature, oil pressure, and charging voltage gauges.

 A dealer installed option named the "Wildcat Edition" was introduced.
 The Wildcat Edition featured a vinyl top, Wildcat logos (on C-pillars and front fender behind the wheel), embroidered leather seat upholstery and fender skirts.
 Little is known about the Wildcat Edition.

 In 1993, a special edition LeSabre was sold to commemorate Buick's 90th anniversary.
 In addition to Custom trim level standard equipment, this model included "90th Anniversary" badging, cassette player, cruise control, rear window defogger, power driver's seat, carpeted floor mats, exterior pinstripes, and choice of wire or aluminum wheel covers.

 For 1996, the LeSabre received the 3800 Series II powerplant, with a gain of 35 hp.
 The engine increased fuel economy ratings over its predecessor, 19 MPG city and 30 MPG highway United States Environmental Protection Agency estimates.

 1997 facelift

-Buick facelifted the LeSabre for MY1997, relocating the turn signal indicators to the front bumper instead of the headlamp assembly, providing a revised gauge cluster with a tachometer, using galvanized steel fenders (rather than composite), as well as revising the grille, rear backup lights and trim.
+Buick facelifted the LeSabre for 1997, relocating the turn signal indicators to the front bumper instead of the headlamp assembly, providing a revised gauge cluster with a tachometer, using galvanized steel fenders (rather than composite), as well as revising the grille, rear backup lights and trim.